mike76-dev/sia-satellite/SETUP.md

 2. Go to the "API keys" tab and request the Publishable key and the Secret key.
 Take a note of both.
 3. Go to the "Webhooks" tab and add a new endpoint with the URL `https://your_domain/api/stripe/webhook` listening for `payment_intent.succeeded` and `payment_intent.payment_failed` events.
 Reveal the signing secret and take a note of it.

+## Setting Up Google OAuth

+To let the users sign in using their Google accounts, you need to set up Google OAuth.
+There is a guide on how to do this (https://developers.google.com/identity/protocols/oauth2).
+You need to obtain a Client ID, which you will need later.
+You may need to submit your app for verification by the Google security team before you are granted an approval to use OAuth.
+However, the whole process is relatively straightforward.

 ## Configuring SATD

 Open the `satdconfig.json` file: